ubco-cmps/data301_course/project/milestone01.md

 1. ** YOU MUST HAVE YOUR DATA SET APPROVED BY YOUR ASSIGNED TA. **

 2. **Note: Though it may sound easy, it is not trivial to choose an interesting and relevant dataset.
 There are many, many thousands out there and the [tyranny of choice](https://www.economist.com/christmas-specials/2010/12/16/you-choose) is pretty overwhelming.
 I suggest you choose an "industry/sector" (health, technology, finance, sports, etc...), then set a 60 minute timer, start searching, and then choose one before the timer expires.
-You are welcome to post an issue on Piazza if you want advice or approval of a dataset.**
+You are welcome to post an issue on Ed discussion if you want advice or approval of a dataset.**

 3. Here are the requirements for choosing a dataset: